programminghistorian/jekyll/en/lessons/interactive-visualization-with-plotly.md

 ### Lesson Goals

-This tutorial demonstrates how to create interactive data visualizations in Python using [Plotly's open-source graphing libraries](https://perma.cc/94J3-8LAS).
+This lesson demonstrates how to create interactive data visualizations in Python using [Plotly's open-source graphing libraries](https://perma.cc/94J3-8LAS).
 In particular, you will learn:

 - The distinction between Plotly Express, Plotly's Graph Objects, and Plotly Dash
 - How to create and export graphs using `plotly.express` and `plotly.graph_objects`